romikasaini/Pausepred_offline/README.md

 4. Statistics::R
 To install this package you need to install R in your OS first, since Statistics::R need to find R path to work fine.

 You can use the CPAN shell to install these modules.
-For example
+You can open CPAN shell by running following command.

 perl -MCPAN -e shell

+and then Bio::DB::Fasta can be installed by running following command.

-install Statistics::R
+install Bio::DB::Fasta